docutils/docutils/sandbox/aafigure/README.txt

 - ``:aspect: <float>``  change aspect ratio.
 Effectively it is the width of the image that is multiplied by this factor.
-The default setting ``1`` is useful when shapes must have the same look when drawn horizontaly or verticaly.
+The default setting ``1`` is useful when shapes must have the same look when drawn horizontally or vertically.
   However, ``:aspect: 0.5`` looks more like the original ASCII and even smaller factors may be useful for timing diagrams and such.
 But there is a risk that text is cropped or is draw over an object beside it.